fernbacher/linux-for-begginers/index.md

 - Most Windows-Like experience you can have, recommend it the most for new users that just want simplicity and to get rid of Windows.

 5. [Archcraft](https://archcraft.io/)
-- Archcraft is just another Linux distribution, made on top of Arch Linux, beautifully configured it will automatically give you the r/unixporn dream desktop you kept seeing on reddit.
+- Archcraft is just another Linux distribution, made on top of Arch Linux, beautifully configured it will automatically give you the r/unixporn dream desktop you kept seeing on reddit. **WARNING: Even for an advanced user, it's a pain in the ass to make it good.
+Very bloated for no reason, if the creator ever reads this, just make them scripts to install the DE/WM.**

 5. [Arch-Linux-GUI](https://archlinuxgui.in/)
 - There are multiple DE versions, aswell as 2 WM versions.
 If you want to use your keyboard alot more and not focus on GUI anymore, go for WM, also alot slimmer on resourcers.